-University regulations contain rules and information that are applicable to all students; undergraduate, graduate, post-baccalaureate, and non-admit students.
+University regulations contain rules and information that are applicable to all students; undergraduate, graduate, post-baccalaureate, and non-degree seeking graduate students.

 University regulations are identifiable by the “W” (standing for WOU) that proceeds the regulation number.
 For example, regulation W-1 the university regulation related to WOU’s Course Numbering System and appears as “Course Number System (W-1)” on the list of regulations.

-Undergraduate regulations are applicable to undergraduate, post-baccalaureate and non-admit undergraduate students.
+Undergraduate regulations are applicable to undergraduate, post-baccalaureate and non-degree seeking undergraduate students.

 Undergraduate regulations are identifiable by the “U” (standing for Undergraduate) that proceeds the regulation number.
 For example, regulation U-5 is the undergraduate regulation related to Class Standing and appears as “Class Standing (U-5)” on the list of regulations.

-Graduate regulations are applicable to all graduate and non-admit graduate students.
+Graduate regulations are applicable to all graduate and non-degree seeking graduate students.

 Graduate regulations are identifiable by the “G” (standing for Graduate) that proceeds the regulation number.
 For example, regulation G-5 is the graduate regulation related to Filing a Program Plan and appears as “Filing a Program Plan (G-5)” on the list of regulations.